 Fire Dance NC – Chief Brandy Winn

-It is with joy and an open heart that we invite you to the Fire Dance at Sacred Grove Retreat, North Carolina, USA
+It is with joy and an open heart that we invite you to the Fire Dance at Center for Peace, Tennessee, USA.

 In this ceremony, we will be dancing inside of a Medicine Wheel with the element of fire through 5 individual Fires.
 The Fires gift the energies of release, transmutation, renewal, creation, and transformation.
 This is a life-changing dance that we dance for ourselves as an individual, and we dance for the planet as a whole.